Fishing ReportDesoto - 10/18/2017 2:46:16 PM

 For current river stages and forecasts click on the following link:

-Please be careful of jumping Silver Carp in the lake, as they are a very bad in Desoto, particularly near the chute going out to the River.
+Please be careful of jumping Silver Carp in the lake, as they are a very bad in Desoto, particularly when the water levels are low.
+This time of year you may encounter schools of carp swimming together near the surface.

 For Mississippi River oxbow lakes, the fluctuations of the Mississippi River is an important factor for determining how the fishing is.
 Slow rises and slow falls produce the best fishing.
 The best crappie fishing on Desoto Lake is normally at water levels between 12 - 18 feet (Helena gauge).